flutter_web_auth_2 4.1.0 copy "flutter_web_auth_2: ^4.1.0" to clipboard

 Windows and Linux #

-There is still a limitation that the callback URL scheme must start with http://localhost:{port}.
+When using useWebview: false, there is a limitation that the callback URL scheme must start with http://localhost:{port}.

 Troubleshooting #